anzusystems/common-admin/docs/editor/extensions/toc-generate/index.md

-# tocGenerate
+# Toc generate extension

-## Features
-- Generates bullet list according to all level 2 heading, just flat list, no descendants
+- Collects all level 2 headings in document and generates `styled-box` node with bullet list and links to anchor, also adds anchors on level 2 headings if missing